 In October 2024, the Company entered into a private investment in public equity offering (the "PIPE 2024 Offering") pursuant to a Securities Purchase Agreement (the "Agreement") and Registration Rights Agreement (the "Registration Rights Agreement") where the Company agreed to issue an aggregate of 202,470 units (the "Units") at a purchase price of \$40.50 per unit, each Unit consisting of one share of common stock, par value \$0.00001 per share, of the Company, or one pre-funded warrant in lieu thereof, two Series A Warrants, each to purchase one share of common stock at an initial exercise price of \$38 per share, and one Series B Warrant to purchase such number of common stock as will be determined on the Reset Date.
-The Series A Warrants also include a reset feature, where, on the Reset Date, the exercise price shall be adjusted to equal the lower of (i) the exercise price then in effect and (ii) the Reset Price determined as of the date of determination.
-Upon such reset of the exercise price pursuant to the Series A Warrant, the number of warrant shares issuable upon exercise of the Series A Warrant shall be increased such that the aggregate exercise price payable thereunder, after taking into account the decrease in the exercise price, shall be equal to the aggregate exercise price on the issuance date for the warrant shares then outstanding.
-In accordance with the terms of the Series A warrants and 640,864 Series B Warrants.
-Under the terms of the Reset Exercise Price in effect at December 31, 2024, the issuance of 1,603,370 Series A Warrants and 640,864 Series B Warrants.
-Under the terms of the Warrant Agreements, at the conclusion of the Reset Period and final determination of the Reset Exercise Price on the Reset Date, January 15, 2025, additional Series A warrants may be issued.
+The Series A Warrants also include a reset feature, where, on the Reset Date, the exercise price pursuant to the Series A Warrant, the number of warrant shares issuable upon exercise of the Series A Warrant shall be increased such that the aggregate exercise price payable thereunder, after taking into account the decrease in the exercise B Warrant Agreements and determination of the Reset Price in effect at December 31, 2024, the issuance of 1,603,370 Series A Warrants and 640,864 Series B Warrants.
+Under the terms of the Warrant Agreements, at the conclusion of the Reset Period and final determination of the Reset Exercise Price on the Reset Date, January 15, 2025, additional Series A and Series B Warrants may be issued.

-On October 18, 2024, the Company received exercise notices from various institutional investors at a weighted-average exercise price of approximately \$47.30.
-In exchange for the issuance of 19,110 shares of common stock the Company received net proceeds of \$902,541.
+On October 18, 2024, the Company received exercise notices from various institutional investors at a weighted-average exercise price of approximately \$7.30.
+In exchange for the issuance of 19,110 shares of common stock the Company received net proceeds of \$02,541.

-During December 2024, the Company received exercise notices from various institutional investors at a weighted-average exercise price of approximately \$9.60.
+During December 2024, the Company received exercise notices from various institutional investors at a weighted-average exercise price of approximately \$0.60.
 In exchange for the issuance of 162,129 shares of common stock the Company received net proceeds of \$1,652,034.

-On January 15, 2025, the Reset Date for the Sereis A Warrants issued in the 2024 PIPE Offering, the final determination of the Reset Exercise Price was determined to be \$8.29 per share.
+On January 15, 2025, the Reset Date for the Sereis A Warrants issued in the 2024 PIPE Offering, the final determination of the Reset Exercise Price was determined to be \$29 per share.
 Pursuant to the Reset Date and Reset Exercise Price, the exercise price for Sereis A Warrants in relation to the 2024 PIPE Offering, and the Common Stock Purchase Warrants issued on September 30, 2022 in relation to the 2022 PIPE Offering were permanently reduced to \$8.29 per share.
 The difference with respect to the adjusted warrant exercise prices is treated as a deemed dividend and a reduction in net income available to common shareholders.